drhayes/drhayes.io/content/posts/gemini-rising-ai-behavior-trees/index.md

   - AI
   - Gemini Rising AI
   - behavior trees
-photoCredit: Markus Spiske from Unsplash
 description: An exploration of behavior trees within Gemini Rising.
+photoCredit: israel palacio on Unsplash
 ---

 This post is the second in a [series I'm writing about scripting the AI in my game, Gemini Rising][grai].
 This one is about behavior trees.